Dear Debt Adviser,

 I am a single 23-year-old and own my own home.
 My father is a contractor and built my house at cost in 2005, so I have approximately $80,000 in equity.
 I have made some bad choices when it comes to money in the past, am pretty much drowning in debt and living paycheck to paycheck.

-I have done a little research on home equity lines of credit and second mortgages, but am not sure if this is the right approach.
+I have done a little research on home equity lines of credit and home equity loans, but am not sure if this is the right approach.
 I have two vehicles and a motorcycle as well as credit cards in my name with an average of 12 percent interest or higher on each, which is killing me.
 If this is a good approach, I would want to take out an equity line to cover the three vehicles as they are the highest interest rate and payments monthly.
 Any advice would be appreciated to get me back on my feet and to have money to save and not be living such a stressful life at such a young age … but I guess it’s better to be young and learn than to be older and not have time to correct it.

 If you grew up with a building contractor, you are probably familiar with some building concepts.
 One that comes to mind is that any building needs a solid foundation.
 Without one, whatever you build will come crashing down.
 So, before you rearrange your debts, I suggest you shore up your financial house’s footings!